-The number of untaxed vehicles has increased in recent years.
-The Council has responded to this proactively and teamed up with NSL, DVLA's national contractor for untaxed vehicles, to take action.
-In targeted operations thoroughout the past year, approximately 300 vehicles have been clamped and 80 vehicles were subsequently removed.
-The Council will continue its collaboration with NSL to reduce the number of untaxed vehicles in the Borough.
+The number of untaxed vehicles has significantly increased over the past years.
+The Council has responded to this proactively and teamed up with NSL, DVLA's national contractor for untaxed vehicles, to take an action.
+The Council will continue its collaboration with NSL to reduce the number of untaxed vehicles in the Borough as well as driving and parking offences.